College of Education > Admission & Aid > Graduate Admission > Education Partnerships & Cohorts > AUSL Teacher Residency Program

 General Program Information

-The Chicago Teacher Residency (CTR) is a one-year teacher training program for talented professionals who passionately believe that all students deserve a quality education.
+The AUSL Teacher Residency is a one-year teacher training program for talented professionals who passionately believe that all students deserve a quality education.
 Individuals who join the program receive a scholarship to obtain a master's degree from DePaul University and obtain in-classroom experience with guidance from expert coaches and mentors.

-In order to be eligible for the AUSL cohort, applicants must be a U.S. citizen, national or permanent resident, and hold, or expect to hold, a bachelor’s degree prior to the start of the program.
+In order to be eligible for the AUSL Teacher Residency cohort, applicants must be a U.S. citizen, national or permanent resident, and hold, or expect to hold, a bachelor’s degree prior to the start of the program.
 Since program graduates will be taking graduate-level coursework at DePaul, a GPA of 3.0 or above is preferred.
 A holistic application review is conducted, those with a GPA under 3.0 are still encouraged to apply but might be required to submit additional application materials.

 DePaul does not provide housing, although DePaul’s Department of Housing Services is available for advice and assistance with housing and transportation questions.